AmaruMoyaR/AmaruMoyaR/README.md

 # Hello!
-### As you can see by the sheer amount of commits, I am urrently writing my thesis.
+### As you can see by the sheer amount of commits, I am currently writing my thesis.

 <!--
 - 🔭 I’m currently working on ...